For Drivers

 Step 3:

-Add funds by loading a debit or credit card into the app and adding your preferred payment method.
-Begin charging by scanning the QR code on the charger’s panel.
+Add funds to your EV charging account by loading a debit or credit card into the charing app and adding your preferred payment method.
+Begin an EV charging session by scanning the QR code on the EV charger station panel.

-Rates for charging are set by the station owner.
-Detailed session fees are listed within the app once the QR Code has been scanned.
-All fees, if any, will be listed for you to review before beginning your charge.
+EV charging rates are set by the charging station owner.
+Detailed charging session fees are listed within the app once the QR Code has been scanned.
+All fees, if any, will be listed for you to review before beginning your charging session.

 Our NovaCHARGE® customer care team is available to assist drivers 24/7 and can be reached at support@NovaCHARGE®.net or by calling 1 (833) 789-1400.